adamburkegh/bonita-sharing/README.md

 This also serves as an example of using github and Bonita together.

-This was created for the IAB321 Business Process Technologies subject at QUT.
+This was created for the IAB321 Business Process Technologies subject at QUT with Bonita 2023.2 u0 build 9.0.0.